 Total revenue for the year ended December 31, 2024 was \$138.8 million, compared to \$141.0 million for the same period in 2023, a decrease of \$2.2 million.
-The decrease primarily resulted from the full year impact of three property dispositions that were completed during the year ended December 31, 2023 and the impact from seven property dispositions that were completed during the year ended December 31, 2023 and the impact of 15 properties that were acquired in 2024.
-Within that decrease, \$19.4 million in revenue was recognized from net lease expense recoveries during the year ended December 31, 2023.
+The decrease primarily resulted from the full year impact of three property dispositions that were completed during the year ended December 31, 2023 and the impact from seven property dispositions that were completed during the year ended December 31, 2024, partially offset by the impact of 15 properties that were acquired in 2024.
+Within that decrease, \$19.4 million in revenue was recognized from net lease expense recoveries during the year ended December 31, 2024, compared to \$19.5 million for the same period in 2023.